Brest France Travel Guide

 Responsible travel commitment ensures your presence benefits Brest and its surroundings for future generations of travelers and residents.

 Always use basic French greetings and polite phrases ("Bonjour," "Merci," "S'il vous plaît").
-An effort to speak the language of the area is appreciated.
+An an effort to use the language of the area is appreciated.

-Observe and respect local etiquette, whether in dining, conversation, or public behavior.
+Observe and respect local etiquette, whether in dining, conversation, or how to act in public.
 This aids positive interactions.

 Your respect for local customs and traditions fosters a appreciation for Breton culture.